-White chocolate chips, chunks of salty pretzels and toffee bits are combined to create toffee chocolate chip cookies that are the ULTIMATE sweet and salty indulgence.
+White chocolate chips, chunks of salty pretzels and toffee bits are combined to create toffee chocolate chip cookies that are the ULTIMATE indulgence.

 These crunchy and chewy Kitchen Sink Cookies are everything you’ve ever craved wrapped into one delicious cookie!